neerapatadia/BMEG591E_Assignment1/BMEG_591E_Assignment1.md

 ## Tip: Try using * | head * after the command line you use for the previous question
 grep @SRR input_iPSC_SRA66_subset_2.fastq | wc -l

-#based on this output, there are 2614910 reads in the output
+#based on this command, there are 2614910 reads in the output

 #?# Select only the reads id (e.g. @SRR12506919.667552) from the id lines - 1 pt
 ## Tip: Look into the *cut* command.
 Carefully read the default delimiter, is it the case for our file?
 grep @SRR input_iPSC_SRA66_subset_2.fastq | cut -d "." -f 1,3

+#default deliminator is not the case for out file.
+Need to be changed to "."
 ```

 ### f.
 Saving an output